DamianReloaded/Snippets/list_comprehension/README.md

 # List comprehension in c++

-Try mimic the handyness of list comprehension
+An attempt to mimic the handyness of list comprehension in python

 result = [x*x for x in nums]